faktorvier/f4-tree/readme.txt

 You can also see if **someone else is currently editing a post**.
 In this case a small **lock-icon** appears in the tree.

+This Plugin is currently not compatible with Multisites.
+This feature will be added in the near future.

 = Usage =

 This plugin works out-of-the-box.
 By default, the tree will be displayed for both pages and posts.
 You can enable/disable the tree for both individually on the settings page (Settings -> F4 Post Tree).